Skip to main content

 Loan Status

-Before even getting set up with WhyLabs, users can start logging statistical properties of dataset features, model inputs, and model outputs to enable explorative analysis, data unit testing, and monitoring.
+The users can log statistical properties of dataset features, model inputs, and model outputs to enable explorative analysis, data unit testing, and monitoring.
 The Python code below will profile a dataset and generate a DataFrame capturing basic telemetry describing your data.
 This represents just a portion of the information captured in a profile.

 import whylogs as why